 However, investors showed signs of caution toward the end of the month, seemingly concerned about U.S. trade and foreign policy, as tariffs on \$200 billion worth of Chinese goods could be imposed in early September, according to Senior Equity Portfolio Analyst Joey Madere.
-In addition, negotiations between U.S. and Mexico ended without a new trade deal, but will continue under deadline pressure as the Trump administration informed Congress that a deal is forthcoming.
-Negotiators now have 30 days to strike a deal among Canada, Mexico and the U.S. and submit the final details to Congress, explains Washington Policy Analyst Ed Mills.
+In their trade negotiations, the U.S. and Mexico reached an agreement in principle, but ended without a finalized trade deal.
+The two countries, along with Canada, will continue to negotiate, with the expectations that a completed deal will be reached by the end of September.
 As a result, domestic stocks slipped slightly on the news, even as the dollar strengthened.
 However, the momentary slip wasn't enough to erase gains from earlier in the month, according to Bloomberg.

-"We believe ... a trilateral deal will be struck before the end of [September] and that will boost general market sentiment and relieve some of the trade fears," Mills added.
+"We believe ... a trilateral deal will be struck before the end of [September] and that will boost general market sentiment and relieve some of the trade fears," added Ed Mills, Washington policy analyst.